alexose/synthwave/MATERIALS.md

 this part, but I'm not sure what this would be.
 The pH sensors are optional, but very useful to monitor system performance.

-There will also be a handful of 3D printed parts, which I am not including in the bill of materials for now.

 With careful attention to price, it would be possible to build this device for around $200.